MicrosoftDocs/microsoft-365-docs/microsoft-365/admin/get-help-support.md

 Save time by starting your service request online.
 We'll help you find a solution or connect you to technical support.

 1. Go to the admin center at <a href="https://go.microsoft.com/fwlink/p/?linkid=2166757" target="_blank">https://admin.microsoft.com</a>.
 If you get a message that says you don't have permission to access this page or perform this action, then you aren't an admin.
-For more information, see [Who has admin permissions in my business?]([Overview of the Microsoft 365 admin center](../admin/admin-overview/admin-center-overview.md).
+For more information, see "Who has admin permissions in my business?" section in [Overview of the Microsoft 365 admin center](../admin/admin-overview/admin-center-overview.md) article.
 2. On the bottom right side of the page, select **Help & support**.
 3. Type a question or keyword into the text box.
 If you get a drop-down list, select the one closest to your question, or continue typing your question, then press **Enter**.
 4. If the results don't help, at the bottom, select **Contact Support**.